nearform/titus/docs/quick-start/README.md

 - `npm run docker:dev:start` - first, runs `docker:dev:create-volume` to create a data volume, then `docker-compose up -d --build` to start Postgres locally in docker
 - `npm run docker:dev:stop` - Runs `docker-compose down` to spin down the running Postgres

-For example, to tear down the system, spin it back up and tail the logs, the commands would be:
+For example, to tear down the system, spin it back up and tail the logs, the commands are:

 ```sh
 npm run docker:dev:rmi